Zach Phillips: Rieleros de Aguascalientes

 On July 13, 2022, Phillips was loaned to the Rieleros de Aguascalientes of the Mexican League for the remainder of the 2022 season.
 In 11 contests, he logged an 0.90 ERA with 14 strikeouts across 10 innings of work.
 On September 23, the Acereros officially traded Phillips to the Rieleros, making the loan permanent.

 In 2023, Phillips made 29 relief appearances for Aguascalientes, registering a 4–3 record and 4.25 ERA with 18 strikeouts and 2 saves across 29 2/3 innings pitched.

 Acereros de Monclova (second stint)

 On August 1, 2023, Phillips was traded back to the Acereros de Monclova of the Mexican League.
 He made three scoreless outings for Monclova to finish the year.

 Phillips made 31 appearances for Monclova in 2024, recording a 1.85 ERA with 12 strikeouts across 24 1/3 innings of relief.

 Conspiradores de Querétaro

 On February 24, 2025, Phillips was traded to the Conspiradores de Querétaro of the Mexican League.
+In 36 appearances, he recorded a 1–2 record with a 8.64 ERA and more walks (25) than strikeouts (19) across 33 1/3 innings pitched.

+On January 26, 2026, Phillips was traded back to the Acereros de Monclova of the Mexican League.
+However, he was released prior to the season on February 12, before making an appearance for the team.

+Piratas de Campeche

+On April 26, 2026, Phillips signed with the Piratas de Campeche of the Mexican League.
+He made one appearance for Campeche, recording 1 1/3 scoreless innings of relief with one strikeout.
+Phillips was released by the Piratas on May 2.